Sports Medicine – FAQ

 How is a Certified Athletic Trainer different from a Physical Therapist?

-Certified athletic trainers are specifically trained to provide medical care to the active population.
-They provide care often times from the initial onset of the injury or illness all the way through the diagnostic process, rehabilitation, return to competition or their previous level of function.
-Physical therapists are trained to provide rehabilitation care for all populations including children, elderly, athletes, burn victims and any other type of injury or illness where the patients need help restoring their lives to their previous level of activity.
+Certified Athletic Trainers are able to provide medical care to the active population.
+They provide care often times from the initial onset of the injury or illness all the way through the diagnostic process.
+They also provide rehabilitation, return to competition or their previous level of function.
+Physical therapists are able to provide rehabilitation care for all populations.
+Including children, elderly, athletes, burn victims and any other type of injury or illness.
+The goal is help patients who need help restoring their lives to their previous level of activity.

 - To schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000 or read more here about our orthopedic telemedicine providers.